JoshCheek/language-sampler-for-fullpath/Readme.md

 (really, documentation is a code smell because it's a crutch you lean on when the UX doesn't make it obvious what you need to do -- if Rust were better in some way that IDK what it is, then I wouldn't need to fallback to docs so heavily).
 The docs site is pretty good, but there seems to be a lot of duplicate entries.
+Also, I swear the types kept shifting out from underneath me.
 The pattern matching is annoying.

 It's a bit verbose, the syntax is kind of annoying, I'm not smart enough, apparently, to understand the type system (even after having read about it, and often times knowing what I wanted to say, I either